Thursday, November 14, 2024

 Share This Post

 Everyone loves a sad, gay vampire.
 The immortal ennui!
 The feral mixed with the aristocratic!
 The cravats!
 The world of TTRPG is one infested with vampires, from the modern day menaces of Vampire The Masquerade to Count Strahd.
 But in Paint the Town Red, an upcoming release from SoulMuppet Publishing (Gardens of Ynn, Orbital Blues), designer Zach Cox wants to make vampires dirty, grimy, and pathetic in ways we haven’t yet seen.
-To learn more, I had a chat with Zach about how he went about doing this, the striking visuals, and the perfect playlist for vampiric deeds (the contents of which might surprise you!)
+To learn more, I had a chat with Zach about how they went about doing this, the striking visuals, and the perfect playlist for vampiric deeds (the contents of which might surprise you!)

 Paint The Town Red cover